An-Bauer/memes/ideas.md

         - memes published lat at night are more dificult
     - maby trading, probably not
     - youre place in line is what is valuable because it is limeted
+    - you may comment the meme you collected with one emoji next to your name

 - maby
     - comments
     - list of collectors in cronological order
     - sammler, einsammeln, sammlung
-    - everyone has one comment next to their name in list
+    - everyone has one comment next to their name in list, emoji
     - ev. can't change comment -> only when recollect, prob. not
     - no comment means annonymouse collection
     - gets cool when meme gets big